Down (Into the Dark): Plot

 "Guy" eventually breaks through the elevator's ceiling tiles and Jennifer persuades him into letting her climb out, promising she won't call the police.
 Once on top of the cabin, however, she flips him off before climbing up a ladder.
 "Guy" then pulls himself out and chases after Jennifer.
 He grabs her as she attempts to pry open the doors to an elevator on a higher floor and they both fall down back into the elevator cabin.
 Jennifer is the first to recover and ties "Guy" up using some of their discarded clothing.
 Threatening to maim him with a cigar cutter from a gift she had planned to give to her ex, she makes him confess everything he told her previously while recording him on her phone for evidence for the police.
-This time, "Guy" reveals the truth: his name is John Deakins and he used to be a successful white collar worker.
+This time, "Guy" reveals the truth: his real name is John Deakins and he used to be a successful white collar worker.
 He then tells her that the sexual encounter he claims to have made up earlier was actually true.
 Only in reality, his passenger was accidentally killed when his car ran off a ravine.
 After serving six months in jail for the crash he was unable to get a promising job, so he plotted the elevator incident to get a taste of his former life.

 Very early Monday morning, another security guard, Eddie (Arnie Pantoja), arrives to take his girlfriend up to the high-rise's roof.
 He notices the elevator's stuck and works to free the pair.
 John, who has untied his hands and knocked Jennifer unconscious, lures Eddie halfway into the elevator before starting it and slicing the man in half.
-After cleaning up, John deletes files from the security desk computer and kills Eddie's girlfriend.
+After cleaning up, John deletes all files from the security desk computer and kills Eddie's girlfriend and throws her to the elevator's broken part.
 He then carries an unconscious Jennifer to the parking garage, stuffs her into his car trunk, and drives away.

-When John stops the car and opens its trunk, Jennifer appears to be dead.
+When John stops the car and opens its trunk, Jennifer appears to be dead as she didn't respond John's words.
 However, she suddenly attacks, knocking him down.
 She gets into his car and begins to drive away, before reversing and crashing into a dumpster in which John has dived into.
-Jennifer starts to walk away, puffing on a cigar when turns and tosses the lit cigar into the dumpster, and it bursts into flames, killing John.
+Jennifer starts to walk away, puffing on a cigar when turns and tosses the lit cigar into the dumpster, causing it to burst into flames, killing John.